 Refixia is a modified form of factor IX that is used as replacement therapy to replenish the deficient protein.
 Refixia contains a polyethylene glycol (PEG) molecule attached to the portion of factor IX protein that is broken off when the clotting factor is activated.
 The addition of PEG helps extend the half-life of factor IX.
 This process is called PEGylation and prevents the premature breakdown of factor IX by using naturally occurring antibodies against it.

 The factor IX protein in Refixia is produced in a Chinese hamster ovary cell line before the PEGylation process.

-Once bleeding starts, Refixia is capable of acting like factor IX and successfully contributes to the formation of a blood clot to stop the bleeding.
+Once the bleeding starts, Refixia is capable of acting like factor IX and successfully contributing to the formation of a blood clot to stop the bleeding.

-Studies indicate that Refixia may be used by people with hemophilia B as a form of prevention against bleeding, as well as an “on-demand” treatment to stop bleeding.
+People with hemophilia B may use Refixia as a form of prevention against bleeding, as well as an “on-demand” treatment to stop bleeding.

-Refixia’s effectiveness and safety are currently being tested in an open-label, single-arm, non-controlled Phase 3 trial for the prevention and treatment of bleeding episodes in previously untreated patients with hemophilia B, presenting a factor IX activity below 2 percent (NCT02141074).
-This trial is still recruiting participants.
+Refixia’s effectiveness and safety also are being investigated in an open-label Phase 3 trial (NCT02141074) for the prevention and treatment of bleeding episodes in previously untreated patients with hemophilia B, presenting a factor IX activity below 2%.
+This trial is recruiting participants at sites across the world.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.